 These standard Arbitration Rules are directly from the Commercial Arbitration Act.
-The standard Rules are generally used in more complex private abritration cases where there are contentious factual and legal issues involved.
+The standard Rules are generally used in more complex private arbitration cases where there are contentious factual and legal issues involved.
 For that reason, lawyers are generally involved on both sides where the parties have chosen to proceed under the standard Arbitration Rules.
-As an alternative, you may wish to review the Expedited Arbitration Rules on this site as well.
+As a quicker and more cost-effective alternative, you may wish to review the Expedited Arbitration Rules which can be found on this site as well.

 In all Private Arbitrations I prepare a standard form Arbitration Agreement specifying the Rules chosen by the parties, with certain practical modifications such as, for example, the Town or place where the Arbitration will be held.
 Please contact me for more information.

 1 The parties to an arbitration may be represented or assisted by any person during an arbitration.

 2 Where a party intends to be represented or assisted by a lawyer, that party shall, in writing, advise the other party of the lawyer’s name and the capacity in which the lawyer is acting at least five days before any scheduled hearing or meeting.